Deep Dive on AWS RDS

 - You can use cross-region Read Replica.

-- You can also use it for Disaster Recovery purposes
+- You can also use it for Disaster Recovery purposes for global resilience.

 - You can also upgrade the Read Replica to a new engine version in case you don’t wanna impact your primary database.
 You can run tests